 It is inferred because the Bible says that God is a Spirit, that he is not a person.
 An inference should not be made the basis for an argument.
 Great Scripture truths are plainly stated, and it will not do for us to found a doctrine on inferences, contrary to positive statements in the word of God.**

 — J.N.
 Loughborough, An Examination of the Scripture Testimony Concerning Man’s Present Condition and His Future Reward or Punishment, pp. 25-32

-* This article was truncated in the specified spot to make it a readily readable size.
+** This article was shortened to make it a readily readable size.